Today In History logo TIH

 1683

-Thirteen German Quaker and Mennonite families established Germantown in William Penn's colony, creating the first permanent German settlement in North America.
-This community later produced the 1688 Germantown Quaker Petition, the first organized protest against slavery in the American colonies.
+Thirteen German Quaker and Mennonite families established Germantown in William Penn's colony of Pennsylvania, creating the first permanent German settlement in North America.
+The small community, led by Francis Daniel Pastorius, grew into a prosperous linen-weaving town that attracted waves of German-speaking immigrants.
+In 1688, four Germantown residents produced the Germantown Quaker Petition Against Slavery, the first organized protest against the institution in the American colonies and an early document of the abolitionist tradition.

 1762

-British forces captured Manila after a ten-day siege, seizing Spain's most valuable Pacific colony and its treasure-laden galleon trade routes.
-The occupation lasted until the Treaty of Paris returned the Philippines to Spain, but the brief British presence exposed the fragility of Spanish colonial defenses across Asia.
+British forces captured Manila after a ten-day siege during the Seven Years' War, seizing Spain's most valuable Pacific colony and its lucrative galleon trade routes to Acapulco.
+The invading fleet also captured the Manila galleon Filipina loaded with treasure, providing a windfall that helped finance British war efforts elsewhere.
+The occupation lasted until the 1763 Treaty of Paris returned the Philippines to Spanish control, but the brief British presence exposed the fragility of Spain's colonial defenses across Asia and emboldened local resistance movements.

 1777